margaretmf/margaretmf.github.io/poetry.md

 God does amazing work through the pain, and really opens us up to Her living reality.

 ## Healing from The Tendency to Fight ##
+I want to fight back, react, send an email, kick a door, hit, or write a negative comment.
+I want to manipulate the situation to meet my wants.
+I want to yell out with anger and express rage to deal with the feelings of insecurity, inferiority, and

 ## Healing from Weird Words ##